George S. Ansell Department of Metallurgical

 A Welcome Message

 Welcome to the Department of Metallurgical and Materials Engineering!
-Our historic name reflects Mines’ role in shaping metallurgy over the last nearly 150 years.
-Since the early days of supporting the Colorado gold and silver mining industries, which we still do, we’ve evolved to an internationally recognized faculty in metals in ceramics who run our world-class undergraduate and graduate degree programs in metals and ceramics.
-Research and education topics span applications like, aerospace alloys, light weight automotive sheet steel, ceramic fuel cells, electroceramics, and armor.
-We go all the way from atoms to real materials!
-Our mission is to offer students the fundamentals that enable them to become materials engineers and scientists in an emerging new world that embraces sustainability, diversity, inclusion and access.
+Our historic name reflects Mines’ role in shaping metallurgy over the last roughly 150 years.
+Since the early days of supporting the Colorado gold and silver mining industries (which we still do), we’ve evolved to an internationally recognized home of expertise in metals and ceramics.
+Research and education topics span applications such as aerospace alloys, light weight automotive sheet steel, ceramic fuel cells, critical mineral extraction, wireless communications, and armor.
+We go all the way from atoms to airplanes!
+Our mission is to offer students the fundamentals that prepare them as materials engineers and scientists for a rapidly-changing world that embraces sustainability, inclusion, and ever-increasing materials challenges.

-If you are one of our esteemed alumni, I welcome you to connect with us if you have not recently.
+If you are one of our esteemed alumni, I welcome you to connect with us.
 If you are a student who has not yet decided on a major or career, I encourage you to reach out and see what we’re about!
-You will find a super-friendly and knowledgeable staff, a great group of professors, and some fantastic laboratory facilities.
-I’m pleased to announce that we are investing in an enhancement in ceramics education at Mines.
-Look for more details this fall.
+You will find a friendly and knowledgeable staff, a great group of professors, and some fantastic laboratory facilities, all working towards your success.

 Department Head